 More Siem Reap Things To Do

-We visited Siem Reap on a very small budget – but we wished we would have splurged on one – or more! – of these top-rated Siem Reap activities:
+We visited Siem Reap on a small budget Cambodian Itinerary – but we wished we would have splurged on one – or more! – of these top-rated Siem Reap activities:

 Cruise the Tonle Sap Lake – Join one of the top tours from Siem Reap on this small-group Tonle Sap Lake Cruise and see a Siem Reap floating village and Buddhist Monastery.